1996 Acura NSX/NSX-T- Chassis

 The front and rear suspension components are mounted on separate aluminum subframes using rubber bushings, designed to reduce vibration yet limit flex and shift of the suspension components relative to the subframes.

-The suspension development program was far-ranging and took place at the Tochigi Proving Grounds, the Suzuka circuit, the 179-turn Nurburgring Coursein Germany, HPCC, and Hondas newest test track in Takasu, Hokkaido.
-In addition to the standard evaluations conducted in-house by the suspension engineers, the car was subjected to evaluation by top-rank drivers such as the late, three-time Formula One World Cha~pion Ayrton Senna, Indianapolis 500 winner Bobby Rahal, and Formula One dnver Satoru Nakajima.
+The suspension development program was far-ranging and took place at the Tochigi Proving Grounds, the Suzuka circuit, the 179-turn Nurburgring course in Germany, HPCC, and Hondas newest test track in Takasu, Hokkaido.
+In addition to the standard evaluations conducted in-house by the suspension engineers, the car was subjected to evaluation by top-rank drivers such as the late, three-time Formula One World Champion Ayrton Senna, Indianapolis 500 winner Bobby Rahal,. and Formula One driver Satoru Nakajima.

 The NSX is equipped with 4-wheel ventilated disc brakes and dual-piston steel calipers.
 The diameter of the front and rear discs are 282 mm (11.1in).
 The braking targets were to set new standards of braking performance and fade resistance, and to provide good pedal feel, linear braking response and low pedal effort.
-For 1995, new splash guards with cutouts were added to aid in air ventilation and enhance fade resistance.
+Splash guards with cutouts aid in air ventilation and enhance fade resistance.

 Four-Channel Anti-Lock Braking System (ABS)